aj0strow/async_enum/README.md

 #### Limiting thread pool size

 To limit the thread pool size, you can pass in an optional parameter to `async`.
-Suppose for performance reasons you want to process at most 4 elements concurrently:
+Suppose for performance reasons you want to use a maximum of 4 threads:

 ```ruby
 (0..100).async(4).each do